MSc International Business with Placement Year

 About the course

-You’ll have a unique combination of skills sought after by employers all over the world, as well as a strong network of international contacts – some will become your close friends and a few may even become your future business partners.
+You will also build a strong network with your peers and colleagues at workplace – some will become your close friends, and a few may even become your future business partners.

 Why choose this course?